specialist in digestive health since 2008

 This is a very large list of possible symptoms — many of which cross over with other potential health concerns.
 Fortunately, healthcare professionals can use a set of standards called the Rome Criteria to narrow down if you’re dealing with IBS or something else.

-tips for managing IBS
+Tips for managing IBS

 In most cases, IBS is a moderately painful condition, and you can take steps to manage these symptoms at home.
 However, if things get worse over time, you should see a doctor.